 What are custom metrics?

 But what if you don’t want to write your own queries?
 No problem.
-Redgate has brought together a range of quality custom metrics for you to use in SQL Monitor, which are all are free, tried and tested.
+Redgate has brought together a range of quality custom metrics for you to use in Redgate Monitor, which are all are free, tried and tested.
 You can install straight away, and use the resources on this site to help you write your own.

-SQL Monitor is a SQL Server performance monitoring tool that gives you real-time and historical SQL Server performance data with alerts and diagnostics.
+Redgate Monitor is a SQL Server performance monitoring tool that gives you real-time and historical SQL Server performance data with alerts and diagnostics.

 With its embedded expertise from SQL Server experts and MVPs, it gives you the information and advice you need to find and fix issues before users are even aware.